-Although it's very professionally operated, the O'Flynn family insist it is not an hotel and - although there is an 18-hole golf course with clubhouse in the grounds - the gentle rhythms of life around the country house and gardens ensure that the atmosphere is kept decidedly low-key.
+Although it's very professionally operated, the O'Flynn family insist that this romantic spot is not an hotel and - even if there is an 18-hole golf course with clubhouse in the grounds - the gentle rhythms of life around the country house and gardens ensure that the atmosphere is kept decidedly low-key.

 Day rooms are elegantly furnished in classic country house style, with lots of comfortable seating areas and open fires.